cheshire3/cheshire3/docs/source/index.rst

 * Return shared 'facets' of your search results to indicate ways in which a search could be refined.

-* Scan through all terms in an index, just like reading the index in a book.
+* Scan through all terms in an :py:class:`~cheshire3.baseObject.Index`, just like reading the index in a book.

 * Add international standard webservice APIs to your database